 Recording interactions with staff can serve as reminders of their strengths and weaknesses, their successes and failures.
 And while you’re at it, don’t forget to record your own achievements and instances where things didn’t work out so well.

 Knowing how to record something is as important as what you record.
-You may choose to handwrite prose discussions of your day in blank books.
-Conversely, you can keep a folder with bullet list-style entries on your computer, password-protected, of course.
-Whichever you choose, you should keep it up daily – or as close as you can get to it.
-If you keep it in a specific slot on your schedule, it’s more likely to happen.
-After all, with all the busy-ness a day can entail, if you don’t have a dedicated time for something, it’s easy for it to slip off away.
+You may choose to handwrite prose discussions of your day in a blank book.
+Conversely, you can keep a folder with bullet list-style entries on your computer.
+Whichever you choose, make a habit of updating it daily – or as close as you can get to it.
+If you make a spot on your daily schedule, you're more likely to do it.
+After all, with all the busy-ness a day can entail, if you don’t have a dedicated time for something, it’s easy for it to slip away.

 - A blank book or notebook with daily, dated, handwritten, diary-like entries.
 This style has the advantage of being adaptable to just about anything you want to put into it.
 Downside?
 It’s hard to go back to a specific entry without reading the whole darn book.

 - Hard-copy journals designed specifically for business.
 I’ve got a Quarterly Work Journal that you can sign up for here or by clicking the blue box above or below this post.

 - Handwritten bullet lists of things to do with checkboxes for when the item is completed.
-Or you can just cross the item out, although in keeping this as a journal, you may want lists of what you’ve done.
+Or you can just cross the item out, although in keeping this as a journal, you may want to review things you’ve done.

-- Computerized Word or Google doc journal.
+- Computerized Word or Google journal.
 This one’s great for ease in finding things long after you’ve entered them.

 - Computerized apps set up specifically for journals.